-Publisher Richard Davey
+Managing director Richard Davey

-Enforcement of Foreign Judgments 2013 Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2012 No photocopying: copyright licences do not apply.
+Enforcement of Foreign Judgments 2014 Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910 © Law Business Research Ltd 2013 No photocopying: copyright licences do not apply.
+First published 2011 Third edition ISSN 2048-464X

 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
-No legal advice is being given in the publication.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of September 2012, be advised that this is a developing area.
+Although the information provided is accurate as of September 2013, be advised that this is a developing area.